gndclouds/gndclouds/posts/addressing-the-color-space.md

 layout: layouts/post.njk
 ---

+The entire time I was at college I didn't understand the Adobe color picker.
+Until this past week when a profess walked students though the history of how computers render color and now I have a new dimention of understanding.
+So here is a quck summery of what I found helpful.

 ## Color Pickers

 When learning about visual design in school high school and college I was always introduced to color through the traditional color wheel.
 Which broke colors into three main sections Primary, Secondary, and Tertiary.